CarlColijn/Jazillionth/README.md

 * `accessObjectNames`: array of string (optional)<br>
   A list of the names of the JavaScript objects to make available to your test scripts.

 `AddPageToTest` returns the created TestPage object to you.
 You must use this to later register test sets for it.
-You can also access it's properties wherever you encounter it in your callback functions and test functions.
+You can also access its properties wherever you encounter it in your callback functions and test functions.
 These are:

 * `name`: string<br>
   The specified name.